Jonathan Fabrizio

 In Proceedings of the IEEE international conference on image processing (ICIP)

-Abstract Text detection in natural images remains a very challenging task.
+Text detection in natural images remains a very challenging task.
 For instance, in an urban context, the detection is very difficult due to large variations in terms of shape, size, color, orientation, and the image may be blurred or have irregular illumination, etc. In this paper, we describe a robust and accurate multiresolution approach to detect and classify text regions in such scenarios.
 Based on generation/validation paradigm, we first segment images to detect character regions with a multiresolution algorithm able to manage large character size variations.
+The segmented regions are then filtered out using shapebased classification, and neighboring characters are merged to generate text hypotheses.
+A validation step computes a region signature based on texture analysis to reject false positives.
+We evaluate our algorithm in two challenging databases, achieving very good results

 Continue reading